binkley/kunits/README.md

   }
 }

-val FixedBigRational.groks get() = Groks.new(this)
-val Long.groks get() = (this over 1).groks
+// Factory extension properties for creating some quantity of groks val FixedBigRational.groks get() = Groks.new(this) val Long.groks get() = (this over 1).groks
 val Int.groks get() = (this over 1).groks